cwhitney/PretzelGui/README.md

 A GUI built from the ground up for [Cinder](http://libcinder.org) for PC and OSX.
 Currently untested on linux.

-Tested for version of Cinder 0.8.5+
+This version is for 0.9.0, the glNext branch of Cinder.

 This is very much alpha software and apis are subject to change.
 Pull requests and bug fixes welcomed.

 ----
 The MIT License (MIT)

-Copyright (c) 2014 Charlie Whitney
+Copyright (c) 2015 Charlie Whitney

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal